 Data sources / products of the surface albedo are:

 The surface solar irradiance is a key parameter for the shortwave radiation budget of the earth surface and the Earth as a whole.
 The surface solar irradiance depends on the path length of the solar radiation through the atmosphere, on aerosol concentration, on cloud cover and on the surface albedo (see above).
-The surface solar irradiance is derived from spectral observations of the reflected sunlight in the visible frequency range by sensors like the MeteoSAT Satellites, the Medium Resolution Imaging Spectrometer (MERIS) and the Moderate Resolution Imaging Spectroradiometer (MODIS).
+The surface solar irradiance is derived from spectral observations of the reflected sunlight in the visible frequency range by sensors like the Meteosat Satellites, the Medium Resolution Imaging Spectrometer (MERIS), the Moderate Resolution Imaging Spectroradiometer (MODIS), and CERES.
 Unit is Watts / m².

 The land surface temperature is a key parameter for the quantification of the sensible heat flux and the long-wave radiation budget of the earth surface.
 Clear-sky (cloud free) conditions are required to determine the land surface temperature from satellite data.
 The satellite sensor measures the thermal (infrared) emission of the surface.
 The energy received by the sensor is translated into an infrared surface temperature which in turn is converted into the surface temperature with the aid of the infrared surface emissivity.
 This procedure, however, requires depending on the satellite sensor a number of corrections like for atmospheric scattering.
 Satellite sensors used are the Advanced Very High Resolution Radiometer (AVHRR), MeteoSAT, the Moderate Resolution Imaging Spectroradiometer (MODIS) and the (Advanced) Along Track Scanning Radiometer ((A)ATSR).
 Land surface temperatures are given in degree Celsius (°C) or Kelvin (K).